Confinement in Holographic Theories at Finite Theta: Beyond the Small Backreaction Limit

 where $\sigma_0$ is a constant.
 We see that regularity at the horizon will again require the coefficient of the log term to vanish and give a constant $\sigma$.
 One can alternatively argue that since $\sigma = \sigma_0$ is a solution to the equations of motion and is regular at the horizon, it is the unique solution (the constant will be set by the UV boundary condition).
-With this discussion it is clear that as in the small backreaction case, there will be no contribution to the free energy of the deconfined phase from the $\sigma$ action and the topological susceptibility in the deconfined phase vanishes.
-This further means that the minimum temperature will be independent of $\theta$.
+In this discussion we have ignored the bulk potential generated for $\sigma$ from instanton effects, which is expected to be suppressed as $e^{-N}$.
+With this caveat, as in the small backreaction case, it is clear that there will be no contribution to the free energy of the deconfined phase from the $\sigma$ action, the topological susceptibility in the deconfined phase vanishes, and the minimum temperature is independent of $\theta$.
 However we saw earlier that the critical temperature decreases with $\theta$.
-While we derived this in the small backreaction limit, this is expected to hold even at large back reaction.
-Certainly on the lattice where the same behavior is seen, one is not in the limit of a small back reaction.
+While we derived this in the small backreaction limit, this is expected to hold even at large backreaction.
+Certainly on the lattice where the same behavior is seen, one is not in the small backreaction limit.

 This is the puzzle: while $T_c$ decreases with $\theta$, $T_\text{min}$ does not.
 Naively it seems that one can have a scenario where $T_\text{min} > T_c$.
 It is not clear whether this is a pathological behavior and if so, what is the resolution.
 It is likely that a computation of these quantities at strong backreaction would resolve the issue.
 In fact, the $\theta$ dependence of the vacuum energy in the type IIA model does not keep growing quadratically with $\theta$ for larger values of $\theta$, but rather saturates~\cite{Dubovsky:2011tu}.
 This suggests that the critical temperature will also saturate for larger values of $\theta$.
 Nonetheless it is not a guarantee that the critical temperature will stay above the minimum temperature.
-At the very least, this requirement will impose non-trivial constraints on the bulk potential for $\phi$ in our setup, or equivalently, on the beta function of the scalar deformations of the CFT.
+At the very least, this requirement will impose non-trivial constraints on the bulk potential for $\Phi$ in our setup, or equivalently, on the beta function of the scalar deformations of the CFT.
 We will simply pose this as a puzzle here and defer a more careful analysis to future.